- Playoffs will be split into Eastern and Western Brackets- winners face off in National Championship.

 The breakdown of each bracket will see conference winners represented, four in the East (Big Ten, Mid-South, Rugby East, Red River) and three in the West (California, PAC, Rocky Mountain).
 The remaining slots for each bracket will be filled by the highest ranked teams, according to the D1A Top 20, in each region.

 Last year’s playoffs saw a reshuffling of semifinal match-ups, a move made in order to lessen the financial burden of teams.
 This playoff re-arrangement aims to directly address the issue and eliminate any future need for reseeding to occur.
-To assist in this, three of the four playoff rounds will be hosted in neutral sites.
+To assist in this, three of the four playoff rounds will be hosted in centralized sites.
 By virtue of this change the lower ranked seeds will only have to travel to the higher ranked seed during the opening rounds.
 Opening rounds will also be the only occasion when seedings may change in order to mitigate financial burden associated with traveling.
 No reseeding will go into effect without the consultation of the D1A committee, conference commissioners and participating teams.

 Locations for the 2019 playoffs are expected to be announced in the coming weeks.